seanox/aspect-js/manual/en/mvc.md

 The model (model component / component) is a static JavaScript object in any namespace and provides the logic for the user interface (UI component) and the transition from user interface to business logic and/or the backend.
-The linking and/or binding of markup and JavaSchript model is done by the Composite API.
+The linking and/or binding of markup and JavaScript model is done by the Composite API.
 For this purpose, an HTML element must have a valid and unique ID.
 The ID must meet the requirements of the namespace.